dylan-foundry/dylanfoundry.org/content/2014-08-saying-good-bye-harp.rst

 result, until the LLVM back-end is functioning, we will not have support for the Windows platform.

-Another issue is that our support for the `Memory Pool System`_ (MPS) garbage collector only current works for the HARP back-end.
+Also, our support for the `Memory Pool System`_ (MPS) garbage collector only currently works for the HARP back-end.
 With the C back-end, we use the Boehm GC.
 We will work with the folks at RavenBrook to restore our support for the MPS GC.